-- 1. The Director of Studies is responsible for the evaluation of the education. - 2.
-The manner in which the education in the programme is evaluated is documented in the faculty's Quality Assurance Manual 'Onderwijskwaliteitszorg Leiden Delft 2012', which is subsequently submitted to the Faculty Student Council and the Board of Studies. - 3.
+The Director of Studies is responsible for the evaluation of the education.

+- The manner in which the education in the programme is evaluated is documented in the faculty's Quality Assurance Manual 'Onderwijskwaliteitszorg 2012', which has been subsequently submitted to the Faculty Student Council and the Board of Studies. - 2.
 The Director of Studies informs the Board of Studies concerning the outcomes of the evaluation, the intended adjustments based on these outcomes and the effects of the actual adjustments.